What’s the magic word in any negotiation?

-He presented his arguments to me, and I agreed that his logic was sound and that he should definitely be paid more.
+He presented his arguments to me.
+After reviewing I agreed that his logic was sound and that he should definitely be paid more.
 We decided to shoot for the moon and go for as big of a raise as he could get.

-Then I had him start rephrasing his arguments into “we arguments” to make it sound like his boss and he were on the same team.
-To make it sound like they were partners trying to solve a problem together, and that solving it would serve everyone from Lars to his boss’ bosses and their clients..
+Then I had him start rephrasing his arguments into “we arguments”.
+These are designed to make it sound like his boss and he was on the same team.
+To make it sound like they were partners trying to solve a problem together.
+And they also suggest that solving it would serve everyone.
+From Lars to his boss’ bosses and their clients.

 “We-arguments” are all about explaining our arguments and our facts within the frame of how they benefit not just us – but also our counterpart in the negotiation.

 So “I need to make more money in order to stay motivated for my job” can become “I’d like us to make sure that I’m always motivated to go the extra mile for the company, no matter what’s going on, so that we can serve our clients even better.”

 Since the context of that statement is a salary negotiation, it becomes very clear how they can make sure he’s motivated.